The Beginner’s Guide to Spotting Consumer Trends Early

 If you’re on a brand strategy or research team, this may be all too real for you.
 You might search and search across massive amounts of data for that needle in a haystack trend.
 By the time you find out about a trend, it’s already too late.
 But what if you could spot something trending in the endless sea of data before it became mainstream?
 What if you had those superpowers?

-We leveraged our social listening platform to show real-world examples of spotting trends inside our consumer trends playbook The Ultimate Guide to Finding Consumer trends, which you should definitely read if this is a goal for your team.
+We leveraged our social listening platform to show real-world examples of spotting trends inside our consumer trends playbook, The Ultimate Guide to Finding Consumer Trends.

 Regardless if you already use a social listening tool, we’ve outlined some key considerations below to help you to better understand and spot consumer trends.
 With the below steps, you’ll be amazed at what you can reveal hiding in all that data.